camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

   }
 ```

 It is also possible to use a delegation class that implements the `org.camunda.bpm.engine.delegate.JavaDelegate` interface.
-These delegation classes can then be reused in other constructs, such as a delegation for a serviceTask.
+These delegation classes can then be reused in other constructs, such as a delegation for a service task.

 The second execution listener is called when the transition is taken.
 Note that the listener element
 doesn't define an event, since only take events are fired on transitions.
 Values in the event